AnnKruQA/PORTFOLIO/README.md

 ## About me

-I am a software tester with 1+ years of commercial experience in IT.
-I have worked in English and **Italian** in international teams.
-I have obtained ISTQB FL and **Green Digital Skills** certificates.
-I have performed functional tests (regression, end-to-end) of applications, executed integration tests of mobile and web applications, and tested responsive web design.
-I am patient and I have attention to detail.
-My professional goal is to grow in web and mobile testing.
-I have an interest in **digital accessibility**.
+I am a Junior Software Tester and aspiring Tech Writer.
+I have worked on international projects and in interdisciplinary teams.
+I have experience in
+* **creating and editing technical documentation** ( e.g. knowledge base, check-lists, release notes, reports, test cases)
+* **proofreading texts in English**, Italian and Polish
+* **editing content on websites** through a CMS system (WordPress)
+* executing functional tests, integration tests, regression tests, accessibility tests, usability tests of mobile and web applications
+* testing responsive web design of landing pages and newsletters.
+My professional goal is to develop in tech writing and **digital accessibility**.

 ## Tabel of content